eQosys/QINP/docs/basic-concepts.md

 Identifiers are used to name variables, functions, packs, etc.

-Valid characters are `a-z, A-Z, 0-9, _`, but the first character must be a letter or an underscore.
+Valid characters for an identifier are `a-z, A-Z, 0-9, _`, but the first character must be a letter or an underscore.

 Identifiers are case sensitive.